 No, the technology only works on central air conditioning or heat pump systems.

 No, we provide the equipment and the installation is free.

 No, the $40 is per residence, regardless of the number of air conditioner or heat pump systems.
 All of the air conditioner or heat pump systems at your home will be cycled during an event.

 You may not see savings on your bill, but keep in mind your air conditioner or heat pump system is running less during the cycling event.
 Your ability to save money on your bill will be impacted by how much you run your air conditioner during other times of the day.
-The Energy Smart EasyCool Program will help manage higher demand and reduce the need to run peak generators or import electricity into our electrical system.
+The Energy Smart EasyCool offering will help manage higher demand and reduce the need to run peak generators or import electricity into our electrical system.

 Yes, by participating, you will help Entergy New Orleans reduce the demand on the electrical system during peak usage periods.
 By doing your part, you are making a significant contribution to conserving electricity and improving our environment.

 In most cases, you do not have to be present for the device to be installed.
 During the enrollment process, we will capture information to ensure the technicians have the appropriate access for the installation.
 If there is a locked gate or animals, we will set up an appointment for the installation.

 The installation will be done by qualified installers working on behalf of Entergy New Orleans They will be wearing a uniform and have an Entergy New Orleans badge with their picture.
 Upon arriving at your home, they will knock on the door to ensure you are aware that they are at your home.
 If no one answers the door, the technician will leave a door hanger notice on your front door when the installation is complete.
 The technicians are well-trained and properly insured.